NoNotNotes/Yuubi/NoNotNotes/CMPA/Abnormal Pediatrics.md

 - **Correction**: relieving pulmonary stenosis through valvuloplasty or valve replacement, the overriding of the aorta, then the ventricular septal defect.
 These procedures are done with three open heart surgeries done in stages.
 ### Transposition of the Great Vessels
 **Transposition of the Great Arteries/Vessels**: **swapping** of the connections of the pulmonary artery and aorta.
 This shuts off pulmonary circulation from systemic circulation as the right ventricle sends blood into systemic circulation and the left ventricle sends blood into the lungs.
 Survival rates for TOGV are very poor.
-- The only way a newborn can survive with this defect is with the presence of a **foramen ovale and patent ductus arteriosus**.
-Oxygenated blood may move from the pulmonary artery (now connected to the left ventricle) into the aorta through the PDA, and a left-to-right shunt through the foramen ovale allows oxygenated blood to move from the left atrium to the right atrium.
+- The only way a newborn can survive with this defect is with the presence of a shunt that allows blood to mix.
+This may be a **foramen ovale**, a **patent ductus arteriosus**, or a **ventricular septal defect**.
 - This defect is visible in a **3D ECHO**.
 - **Treatment**:
 	- **Palliative**: **Prostaglandin** is used to **keep the ductus arteriosus open** and the **Rashkind procedure** is used to **create an atrial septal opening**.